SUSE/doc-unversioned/trento/migration/sso-integration.md

 ## Using SAML

 Trento integrates with an IDP that uses the SAML protocol to authenticate users accessing the Trento web console.
+Trento will behave as a Service Provider (SP) in this case.

+Commonly, SAML protocol messages are signed with SSL.
+This is optional using Trento, and the signing is not required (even though it is recommended).
+If the IDP signs the messages, and expect signed messages back, certificates used by the SP (Trento in this case) must be provided to the IDP, the public certificate file in this case.

-In order to use an existing SAML IDP, some requirements must be met, configuring the IDP and starting Trento in a specific way.
-Follow the next instructions to properly setup both.
+To use an existing SAML IDP, follow the next instrunctions to met the specific requirements.
+You need:

+* Configure SAML IDP and user profiles
+* Start Trento to generate the certificates and download them
+* Provide the generated certificate to the IDP
+* Restart Trento

-### Requirements for SAML IDP setup
+### Configuring SAML IDP setup

 Configure the existing IDP with the next minimum options to be able to connect with Trento's Service Provider (SP).

 #### SAML user profile

-// Is this background information or does the admin need to check this
-// somehow (=task)?

-Users provided by the SAML installation must have some few mandatory attributes in order to login in Trento.
+Users provided by the SAML installation must have some few mandatory attributes to login in Trento.
 All of them are mandatory, even though their name is configurable.
 The user profile must include attributes for: username, email, first name and last name.
 This attributes must be mapped for all users wanting to connect to Trento.

 By default, Trento expects the `username`, `email`, `firstName` and `lastName` attribute names.
 All these 4 attribute names are configurable using the next environment variables, following the same order: `SAML_USERNAME_ATTR_NAME`, `SAML_EMAIL_ATTR_NAME`, `SAML_FIRSTNAME_ATTR_NAME` and `SAML_LASTNAME_ATTR_NAME`.
 So for example, if the IDP user profile username is defined as `attr:username`, `SAML_USERNAME_ATTR_NAME=attr:username` should be used.

-#### Signing keys

-// Is this background information or does the admin need to check this
-// somehow (=task)?

-Commonly, SAML protocol messages are signed with SSL.
-This is optional using Trento, and the signing is not required (even though it is recommended).
-If the IDP signs the messages, and expect signed messages back, certificates used by the SP (Trento in this case) must be provided to the IDP, the Certificate file in this case.
+#### SAML redirect URI

+Once the login is done succesfully, the IDP redirects the session back to Trento.
+This redirection is done to `https://trento.example.com/sso/sp/consume/saml`, so this URI must be set as valid in the IDP.

+### Get certificates from Trento

-For this reason, Trento already provides a certificates set created during the installation.
+Trento provides a certificates set created during the installation.
 When Trento is installed the first time (does not matter the installation mode) the certificates are created, and the public certificate file content is available in the <uri>http://localhost:4000/api/public_keys</uri> route.

+Use the following command to download the certificate:

 ```bash
 curl http://localhost:4000/api/public_keys